|

 :tA

-if that fails, the value is unchanged.
+If that fails, the value is unchanged.

 :tl

-- Converts variable to lower-case letters.
+- Converts the value to lower-case letters.

 :ts c

-modifier sets the separator to the character c.
+separator to the character c.
 If

 escapes (including octal numeric codes) work as expected.